xaxxon/MeteorRestTutorial/tutorial.md

 	posts_collection.find()
 ```

-This creates a named datafeed that clients can subscribe to.
-As we get started, when a client asks to get posts, we will send all of them.
-Later we may choose to limit to some number or filter by author, but for now, we'll send everything.
+This creates a named data feed that clients can subscribe to.
+As we get started, when a client subscribes posts, we will send all of the posts to them.
+Later we may choose to limit the results to some number or filter by author, but for now, we'll send everything.

 ## Create client code to show the posts

 ### Iron Router
 Iron Router is how you map URL paths to your templates.
-We want `/paths` to be the url to show all the Posts.
+We want `http://localhost:3000/paths` to be the url to show all the Posts.
+We'll also make `http://localhost:3000/` a synonym for this for convenience.
 Create a file called `shared/router.coffee` with the following:

 ```coffeescript
 Router.map ->